What is the Knowledge Standards Foundation?

 I have some ideas for readings, speakers, or topics.
 Can I suggest them?
 Where?

 Yes, please.
-A good place would be in our Seminar Forum.
+Sign up and add your ideas in our Seminar Forum.